Jessa Barnard, Executive Director

 Colleen Magne, Business Manager

-Business manager Colleen Magne has worked at VMS since September 2005.
-In addition to her duties as business manager, Colleen also is the program administrator for the Vermont Practitioner Health Program.
+Colleen Magne has worked at VMS since September 2005.
+In addition to her duties as business manager, Colleen also serves as the program administrator for the Vermont Practitioner Health Program.
+She provides financial management for the American Academy of Pediatrics VT Chapter, VT Psychiatric Association, Vt Academy of Family Physicians, VT Ophthalmological Society, VT Orthopaedic Society, American College of Surgeons VT Chapter, VT Medical Society Education and Research Foundation and the American College of Physicians VT Chapter.
 Previously she was employed by Blue Cross and Blue Shield of Vermont for nearly 12 years.
 Her positions there included customer service, nongroup sales, account representative, and senior account representative.

-Colleen lives in Middlesex with her husband David, 18-year-old son Nathan, and 25-year-old daughter Meghan.
+Colleen lives in Middlesex with her husband David and has 2 adult children, Meghan and Nathan and a grandson, Ryder.
 Colleen attended Trinity College of Vermont in Burlington.
-She enjoys living and working in the Montpelier area, as well as attending sporting events at Union 32 High School in East Montpelier.
+She enjoys living and working in the Montpelier area and enjoys camping on Lake Champlain and traveling with her husband.

 Suzanne Parker, M.D., VPHP Medical Director